chmarti1/lconfig/docs/documentation.md

 ## <a name="top"></a> Documentation

-Version 4.03<br>
+Version 4.05
-September 2020<br>
+March 2021
-Chris Martin<br>
+Christopher R. Martin

 ## <a name="intro"></a> Introduction
-The **L**aboratory **CONFIG**uration system processes human-readable configuration files to automate the configuration of the LabJack T4 and T7, the execution of the data acquisition process, and writing data files.
-The base system is contained in a single c-file and exposed through a header for inclusion in an application.
-There are two generic applications that accomplish most data acquisition tasks; `lcrun`, `lcburst`, and `lcstat`.
+The **L**aboratory **CONFIG**uration system is organized into top-level binaries (`lcrun`, `lcburst`, and `lcstat`), the core header (`lconfig.h`), its corresponding c-file (`lconfig.c`), supporting headers (`lmap.h` and `lctools.h`), and their c-files (`lmap.c` and `lctools.c`).

+Most jobs can be done by the [Thebinaries](bin.md), so users should probably start there.
 Detailed documentation for the [LConfig API](api.md) describes the system functions and their use.
 There is also a [Reference](reference.md) for a complete list of funcitons, constants, and the available configuration directives.
 Finally, the `lconfig.h` header is commented with detailed documentation and a changelog.
 If these sources ever contradict one another, the header file should be interpreted as the authoritative resource.

 ### To get started